• Skip to primary navigation

 Jump To Recipe

-Dried peas, a ham bone, water, carrots, onions, and seasonings are ALL it takes to make this pea soup recipe.
 Thick, hearty and so darn delicious.
 It may not be the prettiest thing to look at, but your tastebuds will be singing with joy.

 The smell of certain foods seems to trigger the memories of when you lived at home and mom did the cooking.
 Coming home from school to the smell of pea soup cooking for dinner was so comforting, especially on cold winter days.

+This Canadian pea soup recipe is all you need for a complete meal.
+So thick and hearty, one bowl of this and your belly will be full and happy.
+It is an economical way to feed a family.
 While this cooks, whip up some quick and easy Irish Soda Bread to go with it.
 The best kind of comfort food is simple to prepare.

 • Easy Roasted Cauliflower Blender Soup